 When it comes to the “most beautiful” list of Colombian towns, Monguí gets tops honors for both its natural setting and impressive main square that extends towards a horizon of Boyacá green.
 Built by stone that was hauled from quarries along the coast during the Spanish conquest, Monguí was designed to be an imposing outpost in the New World, with one of the largest plazas rivaling those of Cartagena and Quito.

-Given its location in the high Andes, the town has preserved much of its colonial splendor.
-One can reach Monguí by bus from Sogamoso, a four-hour excursion from Bogotá.
-Enjoy typical soups and an arepa boyancese while heading from the main square to a cold stream that descends from the nearby páramo.
+Given its location in the windswept and frosty Andes, the town has preserved much of its colonial splendor.
+One can reach Monguí by bus from Sogamoso, and a four-hour trip from Bogotá.
+Enjoy typical soups and corn patty arepa boyancese in the local eateries facing the central square.
+From there, head to the town’s closest natural landamrk and cascading torrent that flows down from the high-altitude páramo wetland.
 It’s always chilly in Monguí, so pack a sweater.

 Red Brick Barichara